Bottom Bouncing – 5 Proven Guide Tips For More Fish

 Advanced Bottom Bouncing – The Better Way

-This new way of bottom bouncing actually improves the speed of your bait and your ability to detect a strike and also allows you to control the height of your bait which ultimately means far more fish in the net.
+This new way actually improves the speed of your bait (slows it down) and improves your ability to detect a strike.
+It also allows you to control the height of your bait, which ultimately means far more fish in the net.

-This way of bottom bouncing is the most effective way to bottom bounce in small to medium-sized spots under 7 feet deep and is great in faster rivers.
+This is the most effective way to bottom bounce in small to medium-sized spots under 7 feet deep and is great in faster rivers.

-This new way of bottom bouncing takes concepts from top professional tournament fly anglers and bass anglers, but don’t worry, it’s still bottom bouncing and you won’t be fly fishing or need a fly rod to do this.
+This new way takes concepts from top professional tournament fly anglers and bass anglers, but don’t worry, it’s still bottom bouncing and you won’t be fly fishing or need a fly rod to do this.

 The best part is that it’s easy to set up and it’s easy to use.
 It’s also much more effective than the traditional method of bottom bouncing if you do it right.

-The setup is the same as the 1 or 2-Bait bottom bouncing rigs above but with one addition to the setup.
+The setup is the same as the one or 2-Bait rigs above but with one addition to the setup.
 I use fluorocarbon for the entire section and leaders below the sighter.

-This method requires what is called a Sighter.
-A Sighter is a colored piece of line inserted above your leader which is usually around 16 to 30 inches long and is around 10lb to 12lb.
+This method requires what is called a “Sighter”.
+A Sighter is a colored piece of line inserted above your leader.
+It is around 16 to 30 inches long and is around 10lb to 12lb (heavier if salmon fishing).

-The Sighter usually stays above the water’s surface so you can see it.
+The Sighter stays above the water’s surface so you can see it.

-If my deepest pool is 6 feet deep, my Sighter will be around 6 to 7 feet up the line from the bottom of the leader.
+If my deepest pool is 6 feet deep, my Sighter will be around 6 to 7 feet up the line from the bottom of the leader so that the sighter stay just above the water.

-The Sighter acts like a visual indicator that allows you to see subtle bites.
-You watch the sighter closely through the drift looking for any movements.
+The Sighter acts like a visual indicator, allowing you to see subtle bites more easily.
+You watch the sighter closely during the drift, looking for any movements.

 I set the hook if the sighter starts pulling downward, or if it’s twitching, or if the sighter straightens out quickly.
 Any of these things can indicate a bite.

-The Sighter also allows you to see your speed and your depth better.
+The Sighter also allows you to see your speed and your depth better becuase of the contrasting color to the waters surface.

 Speed is Critical!
-When you use traditional bottom bouncing you are basically dragging your weights and your baits down the river and across the bottom which can give you a jerky and unnatural drift.
+When you use traditional bottom bouncing, you are basically dragging your weights and bait down the river and across the bottom, which can give you a jerky and unnatural drift.

-Because your bait is not dragging and getting stuck on the bottom you match the bottom speed better and your bait moves more naturally along the drift.
+Because your bait is not dragging and getting stuck on the bottom, you match the bottom current speed better, and your bait moves more naturally along the drift.

 If you see your sighter moving down the river faster than the speed of the bubbles then you are going too fast and are probably pulling the line.
 If you are going way slower than the bubbles then your bait may be moving too slow.
 Use your sighter to compare the speed.